nessa01macias/AI-Translator/README.md

 <img width="1477" alt="image" src="https://github.com/nessa01macias/Metropolia-Wide-AI-Translator/assets/92785400/fc5449d3-c3c4-46b7-a9d0-8191e1a0ddbe">

 ## Deployment
-The deployment is now in progress, the URL is http://3.84.155.114/home.
+The deployment is now in progress, and you can access the application at [this URL](http://3.84.155.114/home).

-NOTE: Please take into consideration that the deployment is in progress, therefore some routes might not work yet.
-Also, the instance may be shut down to avoid costs so it would be not accessible at all.
+**Note:** Please take into consideration that the deployment is in progress, and some routes might not work yet.
+Additionally, the instance may be shut down to avoid costs, making it temporarily inaccessible.

-However, it is currently deployed on a EC2 Linux Server in AWS cloud.
-Please refer to image below for reference.
+The application is currently deployed on an EC2 Linux Server in the AWS cloud.
+It's important to mention that the machine learning models used by this application require libraries like TensorFlow, which can consume a significant amount of memory.
+Due to these memory requirements, the free tier instance was not sufficient, and the instance needs to be shut down when it is not actively needed to prevent unnecessary costs.

+Thank you for your understanding!
+Kindly refer to the images below for reference:

+Website working with the public IP address as the Linux server is on.
 <img width="1728" alt="image" src="https://github.com/nessa01macias/Metropolia-Wide-AI-Translator/assets/92785400/011415bb-d740-46ba-92d4-2314b25f47c3">

+Instance on AWS cloud
 <img width="1489" alt="image" src="https://github.com/nessa01macias/Metropolia-Wide-AI-Translator/assets/92785400/dd98adbb-1ecf-4f79-91e6-1d4151e00aa2">